spacetypeco/generative-typography-SU20/README.md

 *~ Break ~*
 ### 8:15pm 👨🏻‍💻 Technical Demo

-### Terminology Review
-- What is a web browser?
-- What is Javascript?
-- What is a console?
-- What is debugging?

 ### What is a Program?

+* Programming as Language
+* What is JavaScript?
+* Learning a language
+	* Reading documentation
+	* Searching for answers

+### How Do I JavaScript?

+* Core JavaScript Concepts
 	* Primitives and Conditionals
+	* Mental Modeling
+	* Console + Debugging: Finding errors and their causes
 * Anatomy of a P5js Sketch
+	* Drawing Things!
 	* The Execution Loop
-* Reading External Data
+	* Interactivity

-### How to Learn
-* formulating questions and finding answers.

-### How to Debug
-* finding errors and their causes.
+	* Reading external images and fonts
+	* Randomness

 ## ✏️ Week 1 Homework

 ### Assignment
-* Make a Brush Tool
+* Make a Brush Tool or other interactive piece.

 ### Readings